theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 ### Bob Connolly

+(415) 202-0300

 if not

-* Moving here is one of the brest decisions of ny life
+* Moving here is one of the best decisions of ny life

 ### Centenary

+* 100 years since the opening this year

 ### Landmark Designation

+* March 27, Mayor Larie unveiling the plaque
+* Big Party ~ already overflowing
-* I'm writing the text
+* I'm writing the text for the plaque

 ### Call to action